This is the "Home" page of the "Frequently Asked Questions" guide.

 How do I print from a library computer?

-Send your print jobs from your laptop or any computer in the library and retrieve them from either of the two print stations located near the photocopiers across from the Circulation/Reserve Desk.
-The cost is 10 cents per page for black and white and $1.00 per page for colour.
-You can add money to your student card at the copy card dispenser located near the print stations or buy a card for $1.00 at the Circulation/Reserve Desk.
-For help ask at the Reference/Information Desk.
+You can print from your laptop or any computer in the library and retrieve your print jobs from either of the two print stations located behind the Service Desk.
+The cost is 10 cents per page for black and white prints and $1.00 per page for colour prints.
+You can add money to your student card at the value adding machine located in the photocopy room - Room 103 - across from the Service Desk.

 Does the Library provide wireless access to the UM network?